Emergency Dentistry – Gainesville, FL

 What Happens If You Wait Too Long for Treatment?

-In the case of some emergencies, like a knocked-out or broken tooth, getting to our office in a timely manner can mean the difference between saving and losing your tooth.
+In the case of some emergencies, like a knocked-out or broken tooth, getting to our dental office in a timely manner can mean the difference between saving and losing your tooth.
 However, even if all you have is a minor toothache, you should still contact us right away to determine the root cause of your pain.
 Putting off treatment can ultimately make your pain worse.
 This is because, unlike general medical conditions like the common cold, dental health problems typically worsen the longer you ignore them.
 What starts out as a small cavity could turn into a larger infection that requires root canal therapy if you don’t seek treatment soon enough.

 What If I Have a Dental Emergency While Out of Town?